freenas/freenas-docs/userguide/system.rst

 :guilabel:`Update License` button, paste in the new license, and click :guilabel:`OK`.
 The new details will be displayed.

-To generate a support ticket, complete the following fields:
+To generate a support ticket, fill in the fields:

-* **Name:** input the name of the person the iXsystems Support Representative should contact to assist with the issue.
+* **Name** is the name of the person the iXsystems Support Representative should contact to assist with the issue.

-* **E-mail:** input the email address of the person to contact.
+* **E-mail** is the email address of the person to contact.

-* **Phone:** input the phone number of the person to contact.
+* **Phone** is the phone number of the person to contact.

-* **Category:** use the drop-down menu to indicate whether the ticket is to report a software bug, report a hardware failure, ask for assistance in installing or configuring the system, or request assistance in diagnosing a performance bottleneck.
+* **Category** is a drop-down menu to select whether the ticket is to report a software bug, report a hardware failure, ask for assistance in installing or configuring the system, or request assistance in diagnosing a performance bottleneck.

-* **Environment:** use the drop-down menu to indicate the role of the affected system.
+* **Environment** is a drop-down menu to indicate the role of the affected system.
 Choices are *Production*, *Staging*, *Test*, *Prototyping*, or *Initial Deployment/Setup*.

-* **Criticality:** use the drop-down menu to indicate the critical level.
+* **Criticality** is a drop-down menu to indicate the criticality level.
 Choices are *Inquiry*, *Loss of Functionality*, or *Total Down*.

-* **Attach Debug Info:** it is recommended to leave this box checked so that an overview of the system's hardware and configuration is automatically generated and included with the ticket.
+* **Attach Debug Info** allows an overview of the system hardware and configuration to be automatically generated and included with the ticket.
+It is recommended to leave this box checked.

-* **Subject:** enter a descriptive title for the ticket.
+* **Subject** is a descriptive title for the ticket.

-* **Description:** enter a one- to three-paragraph summary of the issue that describes the problem, and if applicable, what steps can be taken to reproduce it.
+* **Description** is a one- to three-paragraph summary of the issue that describes the problem, and if applicable, steps to reproduce it.

-* **Attachments:** this is the only optional field.
-It is useful for including configuration files or screenshots of any errors or tracebacks.
+* **Attachments** is an optional field where configuration files or screenshots of any errors or tracebacks can be included.

 After completing the fields, click the :guilabel:`Submit` button to generate and send the support ticket to iXsystems.
 A pop-up menu